Smoking bans in private vehicles: Cyprus

 On Cyprus smoking in vehicles with minors under the age of 16 is prohibited.

 France

 It is forbidden to smoke in private vehicles in the presence of children under the age of 12 since 2015.

 Greece

 Greece introduced fines of up to 3,000 Euros for smoking in a vehicle with a minor (a child under 12 years old) in 2019.

 Mauritius

 On Mauritius smoking is prohibited in any car carrying passengers, since 2008.

 New Zealand

 New Zealand banned smoking in any vehicle carrying a person under 18 years old (unless the person under 18 is the driver) from June 2020, and vaping from November 2021 with fines of NZ$50 applying.

 South Africa

 A law prohibiting smoking in private vehicles with minors under the age of 12 has been voted.

 Turkey

-In Turkey, smoking in the vehicle has been prohibited since 2013 with the law numbered 4207 in accordance with the smoke-free air policy.
+In Turkey, smoking in a vehicle has been prohibited since 2013 with the law numbered 4207 in accordance with the smoke-free air policy.
 People who smoke are subject to fines.